 A draft National Planning Framework 4 (NPF4) was published by the Scottish Government for consultation in November 2021.
-In relation to planning obligations it states that there is a review of developer contributions being carried out to evaluate the effectiveness of existing mechanisms to inform potential new approaches taking into account the powers to introduce an infrastructure levy in the Planning (Scotland) Act 2019.
+In relation to planning obligations it states that a review of developer contributions will be carried out to evaluate the effectiveness of existing mechanisms to inform potential new approaches, in particular taking into account the powers to introduce an infrastructure levy in the Planning (Scotland) Act 2019.